 One twenty-one-year-old attendee, a student who uses the English name Amy, is interested in social opportunities afforded by English Corner:

 I want to meet different people and learn about their thoughts.
-I want to get out of my box and get in touch with people from different backgrounds, not just those already around me.”
+I want to get out of my box and get in touch with people from different backgrounds, not just those already around me.

-Another attendee, a thirty-two-year-old pre sales engineer for IBM, is motivated to attend out of professional interest:
+Another attendee, a thirty-two-year-old pre-sales engineer for IBM, is motivated to attend out of professional interest:

 I want to improve my English because I work for a foreign company.
 Even though my customers are all Chinese, I still write e-mails to my supervisor in English.
 When I have time, I come here.
-The English Corner here is famous and allows Chinese people to find out how the English language is really used.”
+The English Corner here is famous and allows Chinese people to find out how the English language is really used.

 Attendees with an advanced grasp of English are keen to discuss Western education systems, university rankings, cultural differences, and Chinese food.
 Some dedicated students even recite historical speeches from memory, the Gettysburg Address and Martin Luther King, Jr.’s “I Have a Dream” speech being particularly popular.

-It is possible to overhear a self-described revolutionary agitating for U.S.military intervention against the Chinese government, while a nearby scholar denounces the U.S. State Department and NSA for their perceived hypocrisy with regard to human rights, cyber security and state-sponsored hacking.
-The topic of Edward Snowden is a recent favorite and many of the geopolitically-aware Chinese attendees hail him as a hero.
+It is possible to overhear a self-described revolutionary agitating for U.S. military intervention against the Chinese government, while a nearby scholar denounces the U.S. State Department and NSA for their perceived hypocrisy with regard to human rights, cyber security and state-sponsored hacking.
+The topic of Edward Snowden is a recent favorite and many of the geopolitically aware Chinese attendees hail him as a hero.

-Those interested in U.S. politics often raise questions about campaign finance and lobbying in an attempt to prove that the U.S. system is beset by legalized corruption, with American politicians merely pawns in the hands of corporate interests.
+Those interested in U.S. politics often raise questions about campaign finance and lobbying in an attempt to prove that the U.S. system is beset by legalized corruption, with American politicians mere pawns in the hands of corporate interests.

+Like a neighborhood bar, there is an established cast of regulars, each with their own agenda, who can be seen there every Friday evening.
 One of these, a forty-something American man, holds the distinction of being the only formally-dressed participant.
 Flaunting the aforementioned evangelism prohibition, he has been preaching the gospel and conservative American values at English Corner nearly every Friday for the last three years.
 On a frigid December evening, he stood at the edge of the meeting space, attired in a brown leather jacket, white dress shirt, and a striped tie, calling out to his flock while gesturing at the religious images in the portable screen he was holding.

-Raise your hand if you believe in God”, he instructed them.
+“Raise your hand if you believe in God”, he instructed them.
 No response.
-“Come on, raise your hand!” he pleaded, as two audience members hesitantly raised their hands.
+“Come on, raise your hand!” he pleaded, as two audience members hesitantly complied.
 Eventually, four of the thirty-odd people gathered around him followed suit.
-He acknowledged the faithful and then shifted his attention to archangels, images of which were featured on his screen
+He acknowledged the faithful and then shifted his attention to archangels, images of which were featured on his screen.

 Archangels are unique angels.
 They are more powerful angels, of a higher order.
 Lucifer was an archangel!
 What about the soul?
 Do you guys know what the soul is?
 Now, most religions believe in a 灵魂 línghún (soul).
-Does anybody believe you have a soul?”
+Does anybody believe you have a soul?

 Once again, a few hands went into the air.

 Okay, one…two… three…four people.
 Yes?
 No?
 A soul is something outside of your physical body.
 So, it means you’re not just a physical being with chemical reactions.
-When you die, you exist past your physical body.”
+When you die, you exist past your physical body.

 His exhortations on spirituality somehow gave way to more temporal issues, as he moved on to American tax code fairness, or lack thereof:

 A man makes a million dollars a year.
 Ten percent of that is $100,000.
 That’s a lot of money!
 A poor man makes $10,000 a year, yet he pays only $1,000.
-Does that seem fair to youThe rich man pays FAR more taxes!”
+Does that seem fair to you?
+The rich man pays FAR more taxes!

 The attendees stared at him silently as he continued.
 On this one-way street, they had no problem standing on the sidelines watching him drive off into the distance.